PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 As she crossed the threshold, Samga said, "Master, I have brought the girl."

+## Set the scene here. ##

+* the room
+* the instrument for capturing and harnessing the force of magic
+* The Thamauge!
+* The hole in the center of the room
+* Heads of a progression of crude creatures that lead up to the Orc.

+What's the empty one for?
+Oh, that's for Samga.
+He is my finest work, almost like a son to me.
+And when he dies, his head will go there.

+"Yeah, son, I can see the resemblance."

+"Really?
+How strange, we look nothing alike.
+You are a curious creature."

-"You owe me for two sandwiches."
+"You owe me for two sandwiches.
+And an inn."

 The Wizard looked up from his work, "What?" he asked.
 "Oh, the MLT's.
-Sadly, I forgot them, but I remembered the most important thing.
+Sadly, I forgot them, but at least I remembered the most important thing.
 You."

 "I know what you want," she said.